Skip to content

 Most perp exchanges offer leverage from 1x to 125x, though using max leverage is very risky and not recommended for anyone.
 Pro traders usually use 2x to 10x leverage, with many defaulting to 3x to 5x for most trades.

 Leverage choice should match your trading timeframe and risk limit.
 Scalpers trading short moves might use higher leverage because their stop losses are tight.
-Swing traders holding for days or weeks should use lower leverage to ride wider price swings without risking a force-close.
+Swing traders holding for days or weeks should use lower leverage to ride wider price swings without risking a liquidation.

 The key insight about leverage: it does not change your dollar profit if you keep trade size the same.
 A $10,000 BTC long trade produces the same dollar profit whether you fund it with $10,000 at 1x or $1,000 at 10x.
-The difference is capital use and force-close risk.
+The difference is capital use and liquidation risk.
 Higher leverage frees up cash but shrinks the gap to your close-out price.
 For new traders, our leverage trading guide offers a practical guide for choosing the right multiplier.

 How Force-Closes Work

-Every exchange sets a min margin rate, typically between 0.5% and 5% depending on the asset and trade size.
+Every exchange sets a maintenance margin rate, typically between 0.5% and 5% depending on the asset and trade size.
 When your losses eat your margin down to this level, the exchange close-out engine takes over your trade and closes it to stop further losses.

-Different exchanges handle force-closes differently.
+Different exchanges handle liquidations differently.
 Some close your entire trade at once.
 Others do a partial close, closing only enough of the trade to bring your margin back above the min threshold.
 Partial close is generally better for traders and is becoming the norm.

 DEX vs CEX for Perp Trading